centre-for-humanities-computing/danish-foundation-models/docs/datasheets/hopetwitter.md

 **Are there tasks for which the dataset should not be used?**

-HopeTwitter Danish tweet and thus should not be used for non-Danish language task.
+HopeTwitter contains Danish tweets and thus should not be used for non-Danish language tasks.

 As the writers of the content is predominantly journalists, politicians, influencers, and academics, it reflects a certain social group which is unlikely to reflect Danish